Primitive Methodism in the United Kingdom: Preaching and revivalism

 The Primitives were more likely to go against society's norms.
 This is indicated in the Primitive Methodists' maintenance of revivalism.
 They were visible and noisy; they made use of revivalist techniques such as open-air preaching.

 Their services involved a fanatical zeal that Wesleyan leaders would have found embarrassing.
 The hymns they sang were strongly marked by popular culture and not seen as respectable.
 They were often sung to popular tunes and full of references to Heaven as a place of opulence.
 As Werner comments, their hymns were a contrast to the "more staid hymns sung in Wesleyan chapels".
 All their members were seen as equal and addressed as brother or sister; even children could participate fully.
 Many children actually became preachers, for instance boy preachers such as Thomas Brownsword, Robinson Cheeseman and John Skevington.
 There were also many girl preachers, such as Elizabeth White and Martha Green, who preached as 15-year-olds.

 The Wesleyan Conference condemned female ministry in 1803, so effectively closing its doors to female preaching.
 Women were limited to working in Sunday Schools and speaking at "Dorcas Meetings".
 By contrast, Primitive Methodism allowed the poor, the young, and women to gain public influence.
+Mary Dunnell was preaching from before the formation of the Primitive Methodists in 1807 and Sarah Bembridge was preaching in 1813 or 1814 at Sutton on the Hill.
 The Primitive Methodists were more receptive to such views, and so took a different line on the supernatural.
 Wesleyans tried hard to distance themselves from superstition, and superstitious popular culture.
 The Primitive Methodists engaged with popular beliefs in presenting God as one whose powers could be called upon by preachers.